 We have tried to make Forde Abbey as accessible as possible for people with disabilities, given the obvious restraints of a listed house and garden.
-Entry to the garden for both a person with a disability and their accompanying carer is half price, on the production of a disabled persons registration card or a blue badge.
+Entry to the garden for both the person with a disability and their accompanying registered carer is half price each, between March and October, on the production of any of the following appropriate documentation.

 For more detailed information on accessibility at Forde Abbey please read our access statement.